ecere/ecere-sdk/README.md

 Executables can also be deployed to the Android platform using the Android NDK.
 Please refer to http://ecere.org/android .

-They can also deployed to the Web using Emscripten ( http://emscripten.org ) .
+They can also deployed to the Web using [Emscripten](http://emscripten.org).
+Please refer to http://ecere.org/web .

 ## DOCUMENTATION
 [![Tao](http://ecere.com/images/tao.png)](http://ecere.org/tao.pdf)